 3.3 Logarithmic Functions

-Recall that exponential functions are increasing functions when the base is greater than one and decreasing functions when the base is between 0 and 1.
+Recall that exponential functions are increasing functions when the base is greater than one and decreasing functions when the base is between zero and one.
 Thus, exponential functions are one-to-one functions.
 Recall also that the inverse of a one-to-one function is, itself, a function.

 Exercise 3.3.1